 Buying a car is no small decision.
 In fact, it can be one of the most significant purchases you’ll make.
 In addition to researching what make and model of car is right for you, you’ll also need to figure out how to pay for it.

-If you don’t keep up with your payments, the lender may take possession of your car.
+If you don’t keep up with your loan payments, the lender may take possession of your car.
 Remember, when you take out an auto loan, it means you’re not the only party with a stake in your vehicle — your lender also has a financial investment, and it’s important to know what that means for you.

 Where to get a car loan

-You can get a loan directly from a financial institution, like a bank or a credit union.
-This option might be especially appealing if you already have a relationship with your bank or credit union — and that can sometimes help you secure a better rate.
+You can get a car loan directly from a financial institution, like a bank or a credit union.
+Getting a loan through your bank means you get the money from them directly.
+This option might be especially appealing if you already have a relationship with your bank or credit union — that can sometimes help you secure a better rate.

-Whichever institution you choose to take a loan from may become your lienholder.
+Whichever institution you choose to take a loan from will probably become your lienholder.
 A lienholder is just the party that owns your car loan.
 Often, this is the institution where you first borrowed the money, but your loan can be sold to another party, in which case they become your lienholder.

 How much does a car loan cost?

 There’s the APR, which stands for the annual percentage rate.
 That’s the interest rate you’ll pay on the car loan.
 Interest is essentially the fee your lender charges for the loan, and the lower the APR, the less you’ll have to pay to them over time.

 A car loan with a lower interest rate but a longer term length may actually be more expensive over time than a loan with a higher interest rate but a shorter term, assuming you take the full loan term to pay them off.

 Total interest Paid Over Time